simonpo/generator-botscaffold/TLDRGuide.md

 # TL;DR Setup Guide #

-The [complete Setup Guide](SetupGuide.md) is quite long, and unfortunately not complete yet.
-If you've used Azure services before, here's a condensed version of that Guide to get you going more quickly:
+The [complete Setup Guide](SetupGuide.md) is long and image heavy: if you've used Azure services before, this condensed guide to the Botscaffold generator will get you going more quickly.
+In summary, it will show you how to

 - Create a Web App in Azure to host your Bot
 - Create a Bot at botframework.com